Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 Trump called Netanyahu one of the greatest wartime leaders.

 “He is not easy,” the US president said of the Israeli prime minister.
-“I want to tell you he’s not the easiest guy to deal with, but that’s what makes him great.”
+“I want to tell you, he’s not the easiest guy to deal with, but that’s what makes him great.”

 Trump also recounted how Netanyahu would request specific weapons from him.